Engee documentation

 To use this parameter, set the Charge dynamics parameter to One time-constant dynamics, Two time-constant dynamics, Three time-constant dynamics, Four time-constant dynamics or Five time-constant dynamics.

-The resistance of the second parallel RC section.
+Resistance of the second parallel RC section.
 This parameter primarily affects the ohmic losses of the RC section.

 Dependencies

-Second time constant - second RC time constant
+Second time constant — second time constant RC

-30 s (by default) | positive number
+30 seconds (default) | a positive number

 The time constant of the second parallel RC section.
 This value is equal to R*C and affects the dynamics of the RC section.